aakashkh/data-patterns/_posts/tsql/2019-3-09-Functions-And-Aggregations-In-TSQL.md

 ```
 #### <u> Spltiing by Delimitter  </u>

-The following query is a complex one and each operations is explained as -
+The following query is a complex one and each operations is explained as :
-For Example - the Product Number is 'FR-R92B-58'
+For Example - Consider the Product Number is 'FR-R92B-58', then
 * ProductType = FR
   - Simplest one, first two digits
 * ModelCode = R92B